 Near the mine ruins, you have 2 choices to continue to Crystal Lake.
 The ridge trail will save you some elevation exertion but the trail that comes near the chasm offers better views.
 Either way is fine.

 There is a public cabin for rent near Crystal Lake.
 You are only allowed to use it if you have a paid reservation.
-Be aware that’s it’s right on the trail and you will have very little privacy.
-Visit this website for more information.
+Be aware that it's not far from the trail, so you will likely not have much privacy.
+Visit this website for more information about renting the cabin.

 Feel free to drop your bag and hike down the moraine to Raven Glacier.
 But unless you know what you're doing, do not travel on the glacier.
 Snow could be hiding a deep crevasse and if you fall in, it was nice knowing you.

-As you descend down to the river, after Raven Glacier, look left and you will see the trail going up the bank (see pic on photo page).
-It’s hard to spot if you’re not looking at it.
+As you descend down to the river, after Raven Glacier, look left and you will see the trail going up the bank.
+It's hard to spot if you're not looking at it.
 The map implies that you follow the riverbed.
-Be prepared that you may have to wade shin deep if it’s been raining a lot.
+Be prepared that you may have to wade shin deep if it's been raining a lot.

 There are no water sources from the the second bridge to Eagle River.
 Make sure you have an adequate supply before leaving the bridge.